Lynxmotion/mechDOG/mechDOG_UP_Walk/readme.md

-This example is made to be used to "test" your assembly.
-It will just wakeup and walk so be careful.
+This example is made to be used to "test" your assembly.<br>
+It will just wakeup and start walk until the battery is disconnected.
+Use Caution<br>